 As many would suspect, a large amount of pay cuts in the past year were pandemic-related.
 Of the 37% of full-time workers that experienced pay cuts in the past year, the cuts for 34% of those workers were because of the coronavirus pandemic.

 Men and women experienced pandemic pay cuts at similar rates, but men were more likely than women to report having their original pay rate restored.
 Overall, 52% of Americans working full time who experienced a pay cut said their pay hasn’t yet been restored.

 There was a significant age gap regarding pay cuts, though.
-Millennials (38%) were the most likely generation to experience a pay cut because of the pandemic, compared with:
+Millennials (ages 24 to 39) were the most likely generation to experience a pay cut because of the pandemic at 38%, compared with: